ABOUT

 Professional Practice

-Her approach is highly personalised and evidence-informed, combining in-depth subject knowledge with expertise in curriculum design and assessment.
+Private tuition and mentoring form the core of Rebecca’s professional practice, which began after graduating from the University of Cambridge in 2006.
+Her work is evidence-informed, combining in-depth subject knowledge with expertise in curriculum design and assessment.

-Her experience extends to:
+Her experience includes:

-• Designing bespoke academic programmes for home-educated students
+• Designing bespoke programmes for home-educated students

-• Supporting students through key educational transitions
+• Supporting students through key transitions, particularly into university, including competitive admissions

 Her work focuses on ensuring strong curriculum intent and meaningful alignment between teaching and assessment.